 2-Vaccine Classification ;

-Vaccine in its broad sense can be classified in to two classes, the first class concerns with the that for infectious and the second with that of non-infectious diseases .
+Vaccine in its broad sense can be classified in to two classes, the first class concerns with that for infectious and the second with that of non-infectious diseases .
 The infectious disease vaccines in turn , is classified into microbial and serum based vaccines.
 The microbial vaccines are subdivided into ; classical , subunit, molecular and new vaccine designs .
 The new vaccine designs concerned with vector vaccines, peptide vaccines , mucosal vaccines, trans-dermal vaccines and the edible vaccines.
-The non-infectious disease vaccines are those used as; Anti-venins , anticancer (Preventive , therapeutic, check point inhibitor , lymphocyte based), anti-autoimmune and anti-Alizheimer, Tables 1,2 and 3.[13]
+The non-infectious disease vaccines are those used as; Anti-venins , anticancer (Preventive , therapeutic, check point inhibitor , lymphocyte based), anti-autoimmune and anti-Alzheimer, Tables 1,2 and 3 [13].

-3-Vaccine Delivery forms:
+3-Vaccine Delivery Forms:

 The known vaccine delivery forms are several.
 They include; vectored , transdermal, non-injectable (Mucosal, edible), and injectable that consist of; soluble, particulate and microspheres.
-These delivery forms should be provided to the individuals either alone or in combination with adjuvants.[13]
+These delivery forms should be provided to the individuals either alone or in combination with adjuvants[13].

 4-Vaccine preventable Infectious Diseases (VPID);

 VPID are the highly communicable , mass affecting epidemic bacterial and viral infectious diseases (Measles, Neonatal tetanus, poliomyelitis, Whooping cough, Diphtheria and Tuberculosis).
 The knowledge about these diseases is an eligible objective theme for the students of vaccinology.
 Since they have to know, how to apply global mass vaccination programs for VPID.
-The global vaccination is rather a part of a global mass prophylaction programs that may include a tripartite mission as global; chemo-prophylaction, non-immune preventive epidemiologic and the immune preventive epidemiologic programs.
-[13]
+The global vaccination is rather a part of a global mass prophylaction programs that may include a tripartite mission as global; chemo-prophylaction, non-immune preventive epidemiologic and the immune preventive epidemiologic programs [13].

 5-Vaccines for non-infectious Diseases;

-This is a group of heterogenous vaccines used for ; en-venomation , cancer , autoimmune and alizheimer diseases.
+This is a group of heterogenous vaccines used for ; en-venomation , cancer , autoimmune and alzheimer diseases.

 Table 1 : The infectious Disease Vaccines.